 MTG’s Commander format (also called EDH) is one of the most popular ways to play Magic: The Gathering, and it’s easy to see why.
 Duking it out with a group of friends, using massive decks with cards from all across the game’s history, is a whole lot of fun.
 The sheer number of strategies available, the possibility of temporary alliances and deal-making, and the fact that no deck will ever play the same way twice, all help to make the format feel like a breath of fresh air.

 That said, actually getting started in Commander and constructing your first deck is a bit of a steep hill to climb.
-A Commander deck consists of 100 cards, and all of them, aside from basic lands, have to be different, so it can be very hard to know where to start.
+To build a Commander deck you need 100 cards, and all of them, aside from basic lands, have to be different, so it can be very hard to know where to start.
 It gets even more intimidating if you take into account that you have over 20,000 possible cards to choose between.
 Maybe try not to think about that for now…

 Before you start hyperventilating, let me hit you with the good news.
 In Commander, there are no fatal mistakes.
 One card is never going to make or break your deck; in fact, chances are it won’t even show up in any given game (particularly if you really need it to).
 So, while it can be fun to ruminate on the merits or drawbacks of every possible inclusion, it’s never worth stressing about.
 You should instead focus on the big picture, ensuring your deck works well as a cohesive whole.